kkoltun/dev_notes/abstraction_encapsulation_information_hiding.md

 Usually, abstraction is not defined in terms of information hiding, e.g., note the use of words such as "ignore" and "extracting."
 However, we should also note the use of the words "suppress" and "suppressing" in some of the above examples.
 In short, you might say that abstraction dictates that some information is more important than other information, but (correctly) does not specify a specific mechanism for handling the unimportant information.

-INFORMATION HIDING
+## INFORMATION HIDING

-"The second decomposition was made using 'information hiding' ... as a criterion.
+> The second decomposition was made using 'information hiding' ... as a criterion.
 The modules no longer correspond to steps in the processing. ...
 Every module in the second decomposition is characterized by its knowledge of a design decision which it hides from all others.
-Its interface or definition was chosen to reveal as little as possible about its inner workings."
+Its interface or definition was chosen to reveal as little as possible about its inner workings.

--- [Parnas, 1972b]
+*Parnas, 1972b*

-"... the purpose of hiding is to make inaccessible certain details that should not affect other parts of a system."
+> ... the purpose of hiding is to make inaccessible certain details that should not affect other parts of a system.

--- [Ross et al, 1975]
+*Ross et al, 1975*

-"...
+> ...
 [I]nformation hiding: a module is characterized by the information it hides from other modules, which are called its clients.
-The hidden information remains a secret to the client modules."
+The hidden information remains a secret to the client modules.

--- [Ghezzi et al, 1991]
+*Ghezzi et al, 1991*

-"[Information hiding is] the principle that users of a software component (such as a class) need to know only the essential details of how to initialize and access the component, and do not need to know the details of the implementation."
+> [Information hiding is] the principle that users of a software component (such as a class) need to know only the essential details of how to initialize and access the component, and do not need to know the details of the implementation.

--- [Budd, 1991]
+*Budd, 1991*

-"The technique of encapsulating software design decisions in modules in such a way that the module's interfaces reveal little as possible about the module's inner workings; thus each module is a 'black box' to the other modules in the system."
+> The technique of encapsulating software design decisions in modules in such a way that the module's interfaces reveal little as possible about the module's inner workings; thus each module is a 'black box' to the other modules in the system.

--- [IEEE, 1983]
+*IEEE, 1983*

-"The process of hiding all the details of an object that do not contribute to its essential characteristics; typically, the structure of an object is hidden, as well as the implementation of its methods.
-The terms information hiding and encapsulation are usually interchangeable."
+> The process of hiding all the details of an object that do not contribute to its essential characteristics; typically, the structure of an object is hidden, as well as the implementation of its methods.
+The terms information hiding and encapsulation are usually interchangeable.

--- [Booch, 1991]
+*Booch, 1991*

-"The principle of information hiding is central.
+> The principle of information hiding is central.
 It says that modules are used via their specifications, not their implementations.
-All information about a module, whether concerning data or function, is encapsulated with it and, unless specifically declared public, hidden from other modules."
+All information about a module, whether concerning data or function, is encapsulated with it and, unless specifically declared public, hidden from other modules.

--- [Graham, 1991]
+*Graham, 1991*

 In his classic 1972 article ([Parnas, 1972b]), D.L.
 Parnas describes two different implementation scenarios for a simple key word in context (KWIC) application.
 One is decomposed and modularized based on the steps one might take in accomplishing the purpose of the application.
 (Parnas speculates that this approach would be taken by someone who is basing their design on a flowchart.)